The Scientist Chords | Coldplay Guitar Lesson

 ||: C#m7 (VI) | A (IV) Aadd9 | E (I) | Esus2 :||

-After playing around with these chords for a while, I came up with an intro for one acoustic guitar that I can only describe using TAB, here’s a link to that part of the lesson: The Scientist – Guitar Lesson with TAB.
+After experimenting with these chords, I came up with an intro arrangement for solo acoustic guitar, which I’ve detailed in TAB.
+Here’s a link to that part of the lesson: The Scientist – Guitar Lesson with TAB.

-The verse uses the same chords as the intro but we need to scale it back to leave room for the vocal.
-Let’s also scrap that Asus2.
-Again, you need TAB to understand this properly.
+The verse follows the same chords as the intro, but to leave space for the vocal, we strip it back and drop the Asus2.
+Again, TAB will help illustrate this properly.

 ||: Aadd9 (IV) | Aadd9 | E (I) | Esus2 :||